alexk99/the_router/bras/subsriber_management_eng.md

 Where:

-therouter_pbr - code defing which PBR action should be taken:
+therouter_pbr - code defining which PBR action should be taken:

 	1 - add
 	2 - delete